Upeshitha/Leave-Management-System/README.md

 ![Database diagram](https://user-images.githubusercontent.com/39452187/125213706-0a132080-e2d1-11eb-9753-331d23a47df0.png)

 ## Overview
 In many companies, Employee Leave Management systems can sometimes be taken into account retrospectively.
 Some use a paper-based system.
-Others simply mark the day in their calendars, if they do so at all.
-This practice raises many questions, especially when asked from the employee’s point of view.
+Others mark the day in their calendars if they do so at all.
+This practice grows many issues, especially when asked from the employee’s point of view.

 This system has the following features.
 - Ability to apply for leave at any time of the day